-Then the children are well wrapped up and, what is more, we have beautiful 4-seater carriages that can be completely covered and in.
+Then the children are well wrapped up and, what is more, we have beautiful 4-seater carriages that can be completely covered and in which the children can lie down should they fall asleep.
 There are regular walks to the heath or just a stroll in the neighbourhood.